 333-200A (3) Introduction to Food Science

 334-200A (3) Principles of Microeconomics

 344-202B (3) Cellular Biology

 348-330A (3) Academic and Scientific Writing

 354-306A (3) Français Aliments

 382-406A (3) Ecology of Human Nutrition

+382-420A (3) Food Toxicants and Health Risks

 382-430A,B (3) Directed Studies in Dietetics/Nutrition I

 382-451A (3) Nutrition Research

 382-501A (3) Nutrition in Developing Countries

 382-512A,B (3) Herbs, Foods and Phytochemicals

-Successful completion of all component parts of each level of Professional Practice (Stage) in Dietetics courses is a prerequisite for the next level and must be passed with a minimum grade of C. All required and complementary courses must be passed with a grade of C or better.
+^{} Successful completion of all component parts of each level of Professional Practice (Stage) in Dietetics courses is a prerequisite for the next level and must be passed with a minimum grade of C. All required and complementary courses must be passed with a grade of C or better.
 Undergraduate registration is restricted to students in the Dietetics Major, CGPA greater than or equal to 2.5.
-Visiting students contact the Advising Coordinator (Dietetics).
+Visiting students must contact the Academic Advising Coordinator (Dietetics) regarding course registration eligibility.